JuliaGPU/buildkite/README.md

 shorthand `cap: "recent"` can be used to select a range of GPUs with a recent-enough compute capability.

+If you need multiple GPUs for your tests, you can request the `multigpu` label.
+Few agents have this label, so don't do so needlessly.

 ### `intel`

 These agents have an oneAPI-capable GPU for use with oneAPI.jl.
 The value of the `intel` tag